weiyi-song/weiyisong.github.io/_pages/about.md

 ---
 layout: about
-title: About
+title: Bio
-permalink: /
+permalink: /about/
+nav: true
+nav_order: 2
-subtitle: PhD Student @ CMU | ENFJ-T
+subtitle: Performer | Singer & Actor

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
+  more_info: " " # set to a non-empty value to disable the dynamic typed.js text

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 awards:
-  enabled: true # includes an awards section
+  enabled: false # includes an awards section

 latest_posts:
   enabled: false